OuCodes/HigherDOSE-Dashboards/data/slack/exports/dm_with_Rahul_Vithanage_HXRG9K.md

 - **2025-07-30 12:05** *Jourdan*: when is the call?
 - **2025-07-30 12:06** *Rahul Vithanage*: Ooops just added you Jourdan
 - **2025-07-30 12:06** *Rahul Vithanage*: It's our call with our Google reps
+- **2025-07-31 09:47** *Rahul Vithanage*: Hey Jourdan!
+I added you to our weekly TBs with the Google reps starting this week, but since Tori owns the calendar invite, it looks like it didn’t go through on your end — which is probably why it didn’t show up on your calendar.
+I’ve just asked Tori to add you directly so you’re included in all upcoming TBs moving forward!
+- **2025-07-31 09:47** *Rahul Vithanage*: My apologies about the call this week.
+- **2025-07-31 10:30** *Rahul Vithanage*: Just to brief you on **yesterday's call:**
+• We discussed the need to **consolidate the fragmented search campaigns** (combining all Brand Search into one and combining all Non-Brand Search into one).
+This way we can consolidate budgets and be able to compete better in the auction house.
+Also one other benefit is that we can minimize overlap between campaigns potentially driving better efficiency.
+Lmk if you're aligned here and I can go ahead and make the changes.
+• Tori followed up on whether we're planning to test out **YouTube.** In our previous conversations with Ingrid, all of us agreed on the importance of running YT to build our funnel and drive new customer acquisition.
+Given the increased paid search budget for August and current Google pacing, we have the capacity to support YouTube.
+Currently clarifying next steps with Tori regarding budget and KPIs (you're cc'd on the email thread).
+Once everything is ironed out, I can launch this campaign.
+• Tori also wants to **incrementally keep scaling Demand Gen.** I'd like to hear your thoughts on this since the budget for Aug is $15k ($500/day) and we're currently at this budget.
+- **2025-07-31 14:07** *Jourdan*: Thanks for the update and getting me added!
+- **2025-07-31 14:07** *Jourdan*: Hold off on Demand Gen scale. $15k is about all we have unless we can reallocate spend from Google in a few days if performance doesn’t stick\n\n*Reactions: :white_check_mark: Rahul Vithanage*
+- **2025-07-31 14:07** *Jourdan*: Im aligned with testing YT but we need long form content
+- **2025-07-31 14:08** *Jourdan*: So probably can get going with Shorts in the meantime\n\n*Reactions: :white_check_mark: Rahul Vithanage*
+- **2025-07-31 14:08** *Jourdan* 💬 1 reply: and send through best practice for long form content on the channel so we can get briefs made and content produced
+- **2025-07-31 14:08** *Jourdan*: or maybe we can repurpose organic videos?
+- **2025-07-31 14:08** *Jourdan*: When you consolidate campaigns can you clearly label which products are in the ad groups or ads?
+- **2025-07-31 14:09** *Jourdan* 💬 1 reply: I’ve built a report that tracks spend by product but the all products campaign takes up a large chunk of spend and doesn’t have clear labeling on products so there’s a big chunk of unattributed spend.
+I’m fine with consolidating but want more clarity on naming conventions if possible
+- **2025-08-01 07:46** *Rahul Vithanage*: Hey @Jourdan, a quick thing on YouTube before we launch.
+If we allocate **$1000/day for 10 days,** we're **eligible for a brand and search lift study.** If this proves to be successful, we should continue this and convert it to an evergreen campaign.
+This would mean that the campaign will need **$30k in budget** in a given month.
+Are you okay if we utilize $30k from the paid search budget for this test in August?
+(We don't need to continue after 10 days if the test doesn't prove to be successful - if there's no lift).
+If you're okay, I can ask Tori to allowlist us for the lift test internally and launch the campaign afterwards, once everything is set.
+- **2025-08-01 13:48** *Jourdan*: Ahh im not sure how I feel about spending that much that quickly on YT since it’s not a proven channel.
+- **2025-08-01 13:48** *Jourdan*: I think we bring this to the larger group and ask
+- **2025-08-01 13:49** *Jourdan*: I’m iffy on the value of the brand lift study at this stage with little spend on the channel